MGMCN/pppixiv/README.md

 We will provide more features for this project later.

 ## Usage
+> The docker parameter gfw="1" is being tested and may fail.
+So please don't use it for now.
+See [#issue56](https://github.com/MGMCN/pppixiv/issues/56).
 ### Build with Docker
 Build your docker image and run it.
 ```bash